 Given the large versatility, Masters students, in Operations Research, find themselves in quite popular demand after graduation.
 In fact it is among the top ten MS specializations in the US with average salaries on the happy side of $130,000 after ten years of successful performance (Read Top 10 Masters Specializations).

-The job prospects are also expected to grow an impressive 30% in the next ten years.
+The job prospects are also expected to grow an impressive 25% in the next ten years (2020-2030).
 To begin with, let us summarize the various industries that are currently holding the flag for being the largest employers of these jewels, in the mathematical world.
-Based on the Bureau of Labor Statistics (BLS.gov), from 2015, the summary of the 95,860 employees, that year, are shown here.
+Based on the Bureau of Labor Statistics (BLS.gov), from 2020, the summary of over 96,000 employees, in 2020, are shown here.

 |Industry||Percent of industry employment in the US||Average Salary in the industry|